Australian Taxation Office Requirements

 A number of clubs have received letters from the Federal Government Australian Tax Office advising them of the possibility that they may be required to file a tax return.

-If you are running a business then you need to submit a tax return.
+If you are running a business and you employ staff on salary then you need to submit a tax return.

 If you are only generating business for club members then you maybe exempt from submitting a tax return..